bhegazy/bhegazy.github.io/content/aws-security-specialty-certificate/index.md

 During your study period, consider uninstalling social media apps like Instagram, TikTok, and Facebook.
 Trust me, your sanity and focus will thank you for it.

-Social media can be a huge time sink and major source of distractions, so by eliminating them temporarily, you'll be able to better concentrate on your studies.
+Social media can be a huge time sink and a major source of distractions, so by eliminating them temporarily, you'll be able to better concentrate on your studies.

 <br>